 First, let’s define what a 'net-zero energy home' is.
 In a nutshell, it is a home that produces as much energy as it uses over the course of a year.
-In order for a home to be able to achieve this goal, there are a number of things to consider at the initial planning stages of your build (ideally even before you choose the section!)
+In order for a home to be able to achieve this goal, there are a number of things to consider at the initial planning stages of your build (ideally even before you choose the section!).

 1. LOCATION Ideally, the location for the home would be in a site that is flat, north-facing (so that it receives unobstructed sunshine for most of the day), and has little exposure to the elements.
-If achieving a direct North facing site isn’t possible, you can still achieve a high performing home via clever design, but it is more complicated.
+If achieving a direct North facing site isn’t possible, you can still achieve a high-performing home via clever design, but it is more complicated.
 If the house is oriented 20 degrees East or West of true North, there is very minimal loss in performance.
-Trying to find such a site that ticks all of these boxes may be quite a challenge, so be sure to prioritise sun exposure.
+Trying to find a site that ticks all of these boxes may be quite a challenge, so be sure to prioritise sun exposure.
 The more you can achieve in terms of ideal location, the less likely you will spend on energy bills.

 2. SIZE When it comes to achieving net-zero energy, the smaller the house, the smaller the carbon footprint.
 They cost less to build and heat and are therefore also kinder on the wallet.
-Smaller may also mean being able to spend a little more on better energy efficient items such as ventilation systems, insulation and appliances.
+Smaller may also mean being able to spend a little more on better energy-efficient items such as ventilation systems, insulation and appliances.

-3. SHAPE A smart house design would incorporate a more straightforward shape, rather than one broken up with smaller parts within it.
+3. SHAPE A smart house design would incorporate a more square shape, rather than one broken up with smaller parts within it.
 An open-plan space will cost less to build, insulate and heat or cool.

 4. THERMAL ENVELOPE